Post BIG flyers – large, visible, and un-cluttered

 If the dog has been sighted in an area, but is not approaching close enough to anyone to be "caught," consider using a humane trap such as HavAHart.
 To make it more likely that the dog will feel comfortable entering it, a towel or blanket can be put inside, and another can be draped over it.
 Use "smelly" food in the trap to attract the dog.

-Pet Detectives
+Pet Detectives and Consultants

 Pet detectives provide fee-based, professional services that generally utilize law-enforcement investigative techniques as well as dogs trained in scent trailing to locate missing dogs.
-These services can be located through internet searches, and there is a national directory of MAR (Missing Animal Response) certified technicians maintained by Missing Pet Partnership.
+Some missing pet consultants are volunteer based or will offer free phone consultations; others are fee-based.
+Services can be located through internet searches and there are national directories:

-Dogs for adoption or for sale
+Dogs for Adoption or for Sale

-Check listings for available dogs; your dog might be found by someone who misses your lost dog publiciity and decides to rehome the dog, or surrenders the dog to a shelter/rescue group that is not aware of your lost dog.
+Check listings for available dogs; your dog might be found by someone who misses your lost dog publicity and decides to rehome the dog, or surrenders the dog to a shelter/rescue group that is not aware of your lost dog.